gcbiotec/Pentaho_ETL/README.md

 # Pentaho_ETL
-The project involves using Pentaho software for ETL (Extract, Transform, Load) to process data from two Excel files:
+The project involves using Pentaho software for ETL (Extract, Transform, Load) to process data from Excel files.